ejvindh/Comparator/README.md

 v0.3: May 2016
 - Added posibility of defining names of external links in comparissons.
 - Can now handle external links for singular nodes (with/-out defined linknames).

+v0.4: May 2016
+- Add comments in the singular-nodes view.